-Intermediate Algebra (F/S-Day & Night)

-Prerequisites: A grade of "C" or better in MATH 102

-or MATH 108.
-One hour per week concurrent

-enrollment in Mathematics Activity Center.
-Course

-Advisory: SCC minimum English standard.
-An

-extension of the fundamental algebraic concepts

-developed in elementary algebra.
-Additional

-topics include arithmetic operations on

-functions; composition of functions; basic

-graphing techniques; absolute value,

-exponential, logarithmic, quadratic, linear, and

-polynomial functions; equations of the second

-degree and their graphs; complex numbers; and

-systems of linear equations in two and three

-variables.
+Intermediate Algebra (F/S-Day & Night) Prerequisites: A grade of "C" or better in MATH 102 or MATH 108.
+Course Advisory: SCC minimum English standard.
+An extension of the fundamental algebraic concepts developed in elementary algebra.
+Additional topics include arithmetic operations on functions; composition of functions; basic graphing techniques; absolute value, exponential, logarithmic, quadratic, linear, and polynomial functions; equations of the second degree and their graphs; complex numbers; and systems of linear equations in two and three variables.
 Five hours lecture, one hour lab.